logpai/loghub-2.0/RQs_experiments/README.md

 Here is the part of the experiment results of our research questions.

-## RQ1: What are the differences between LogPub and Loghub-2k?
+## RQ1: What are the differences between Loghub-2.0 and Loghub-2k?

 [Differences of three selected datasets](RQ1/RQ1.png)

 [Differences of all datasets](RQ1/RQ1_all.png)

-## RQ2: How does the performance of log parsers differ when applied to LogPub compared to Loghub-2k?
+## RQ2: How does the performance of log parsers differ when applied to Loghub-2.0 compared to Loghub-2k?

 [Performance differences of log parsers](RQ2/RQ2.png)